-Item FY2018 FY2019 FY2020 FY2021 Number of meetings held 12 12 13 13
+FY2019 FY2020 FY2021 FY2022

+Number of Risk Management Committee meetings and Group Risk Liaison 12 13 13 13

+Committee meetings

-Risks of particular focus (in fiscal 2022) in the risk categories are as follows.
+Risks of particular focus (in fiscal 2023) in the risk categories

-Risk categories Main risk items Risk categories Main risk items A:Investment risk Risk that the Company will not earn the expected profits due to an increase in construction expenses caused by soaring materials prices Risk of profitability deterioration and delays in anticipated project schedule occurring in projects with long-term project timeframes and large investment budgets, such as redevelopment projects Risk of inability to secure the expected business volume and slowing profit growth due to intensifying competition for land acquisition, etc. B:External risk Risks arising from the impacts of prices for housing sales and property sales due to changes in Japan's real estate market and financial conditions Risk arising from deterioration in profitability and delay in profit recovery timing in overseas business due to deterioration in economies and real estate markets in countries overseas Risk of a reduced strength of the Company's businesses due to delays in response to changes in lifestyles and values, response to accelerating advances in digital technology, and response to sustainability, etc. C:Disaster risk Risk of inability to continue business due to increasingly severe natural disasters such as earthquakes, typhoons, and torrential rains D:Internal risk Risk due to inadequate design and construction in the real estate development business Risk due to delay in preparing personnel systems to secure diverse human resources and enable human resources to continue playing an active role Risk due to information leak by cyberattack, impact on business continuity, and incurrence and expansion of damage, etc.
+Risk categories Main risk items A: Investment risks Risk of inability to secure the expected business volume and making it difficult to secure the expected business volume and achieve the profit growth projected in the Mid- to Long-term Business Plan due to intensifying competition for land acquisition, etc. Risk that the Company will not earn the expected profits due to an increase in construction expenses caused by soaring materials prices, delays in construction periods, soaring energy procurement costs, etc. Risk of profitability deterioration and delays in anticipated project schedule due to changes in economic conditions regarding projects with long-term project timeframes and large investment budgets, such as redevelopment projects B: External risks Risks arising from the impacts of prices for housing sales, property sales, as well as sale prices of asset replacement properties, due to changes in Japan's real estate market and financial conditions Risk arising from deterioration in profitability and delay in profit recovery timing in overseas business due to deterioration in economies and real estate markets, deterioration in the financial condition of general contractors and JV partners, and other factors in countries overseas Risk of a reduced competitive advantage of the Company's businesses due to delays in response to changes in lifestyles and values, response to accelerating advances in digital technology, and response to sustainability and human resources, etc. C: Disaster risks • Risk of inability to continue business due to increasingly severe natural disasters such as earthquakes, typhoons, and torrential rains

+• Risk due to inadequate design and construction in the real estate development business

+- Risk due to delay in preparing personnel systems to secure diverse human resources and enable human resources to continue playing an active role - D: Internal risks - Risk due to information leak by cyberattack, impact on business continuity, and incurrence and expansion of damage, etc. - Risk of violating laws and regulations and hindering the realization of smooth transactions with counterparties due to delays in strengthening the transaction system to realize the passing of appropriate price on to customers in light of rising material prices, energy costs, among other costs.